 The word ‘herb’ usually refers to a medicinal or aromatic plant.
-In Chinese herbal medicine, however, ‘herbal’ medicines are not only derived from plants, fruits, or trees but also from rocks,shells, and different parts of animals, such as their skin, bones, or organs.
+In traditional East Asian herbal medicine (Japanese Kampo and TCM), however, ‘herbal’ medicines are not only derived from plants, fruits, or trees but also from rocks,shells, and different parts of animals, such as their skin, bones, or organs.
 Thus ‘herbal’ medicine must be distinguished from purely botanical medicine.
 Read More….

 Featured Kampo Herbs – Binroji

 English: areca palm, betel nut

 For formula details, please click on each link from the right side menu.
 Or from this list.